Instagram is a force of nature.

 It has quickly doubled its user base in the last two years to 700 million users.
 Its growth has exploded since it launched Instagram Stories in August 2016.

 It just goes to show how well people respond to simple, visual-driven content.

-And just look at how much interest has grown in Instagram over the past six years.
+The interest in Instagram has grown tremendously over the past six years.

 And I highly doubt that it will be slowing down anytime soon.

-No matter how you slice it, people love Instagram, and it’s one of the most popular ways to share photos.
+No matter how you slice it, people love Instagram.
+It’s one of the most popular ways to share photos.

 In many cases, I even choose Instagram over Google Images when searching for photos.